-The two hallmarks of PCSAS accreditation are: (a) an emphasis on proximal and distal outcome evidence to evaluate a program's quality and success; and (b) flexibility in evaluating how programs structure their training to produce psychological scientists who effectively integrate research and application, the core PCSAS training objective.
-The flexibility hallmark does not mean a compromise of standards; rather, it reflects a recognition that different programs may employ different pedagogical strategies and methods to achieve positive results.
-The burden of proof regarding the success of a program's pedagogical approach rests with the applicant program.
-However, just as grant review panels typically find, when evaluating diverse grant proposals, we expect to find that the most successful accreditation applications have certain key characteristics in common--namely, clearly articulated goals, coherent plans for achieving the goals, and records of achievement that augur well for continued success.
+The two hallmarks of PCSAS accreditation are: (a) an emphasis on outcome evidence to evaluate a program's quality and success; and (b) flexibility in evaluating how programs structure their training to produce clinical scientists.
+The flexibility hallmark does not mean a compromise of standards, nor does it mean that "anything goes."
+Rather, it reflects a recognition that different programs may employ different pedagogical strategies and methods to achieve positive results.
+The burden of proof regarding the success of a program's approach rests with the applicant program.
+However, successful accreditation applications have certain key characteristics in common--namely, clearly articulated goals, coherent plans for achieving the goals, providing significant clinical (i.e., practicum; internship) and research experiences and records of achievement that augur well for continued success.

 Psychological clinical science is an applied science.
 Psychological Clinical Science is concerned with generating new knowledge regarding the nature of psychological problems, and with translating that knowledge into applications that improve the human condition.
 PCSAS programs place an emphasis on this kind of science, centered on the production and dissemination of new knowledge.
 Importantly, this goal does not obviate the need for excellent applied training.
 Excellent applied training and preparation for license eligibility are critical parts of clinical science training.